-Protect Yourself During a Texas Life Insurance Claim: Everything You Need to Know
+Protect Yourself During a Texas Life Insurance Claim

 At Crosley Law, we’ve helped many grieving families after the unexpected loss of a loved one.
 While we focus our practice on catastrophic injury claims, our clients frequently come to us with questions about life insurance claims.

 Below, our lawyers outline the essentials of Texas life insurance law.

 After a loved one’s death, you’ll have to wrap up their affairs and distribute their assets to their heirs and beneficiaries.
 In addition to their home, bank accounts, and personal items, they may also have life insurance policies.